GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/customauthn.md

 ## Overview

-[Interception scripts](../admin-guide/custom-script.md) enable you to customize your Gluu authentication service.
-In an interception script you can call external APIs, like a commercial authentication service, a DDoS protection service, a fraud detection service, etc., to make your authentication process more secure.
-In addition, interception scripts give you the ability to implement business driven policies during authentication.

-For example, you may want to only prompt users in a certain group for two-factor authentication.
-Or, you may want to only prompt a user for two-factor authentication if the request is coming from an unknown IP address.
-These types of policies can be incorporated into your authentication service by writing an interception script that uses the [methods](#methods) described below.
+[Interception scripts](../admin-guide/custom-script.md) enable you to customize many aspects of your Gluu Server identity and access management service.

-This tutorial explains how to write a script to implement a two-step out-of-band authentication using Twilio to send an SMS with a one-time password.
+This tutorial explains how to write an authentication interception script to implement a two-step out-of-band authentication using Twilio to send an SMS with a one-time password.
 At the end of this tutorial you should have a better understanding of how to write your own custom scripts.
 For reference, you can review the completed Twilio custom authentication script [here](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/twilio_sms/twilio2FA.py).

 !!!
 Warning:
     Be aware that in case default authentication methods for oxTrust and